saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 ### Passcode

-Apple Pay requires that you have set a passcode on your phone, and you can’t add cards to your wallet without it.
-Setting a passcode will be part of [Add the Testing Account](#add-the-testing-account) in the next section.
+One of the Apple Pay requirements is having a set passcode on your phone.
+Without it, you won't be able to add cards to your wallet.
+To learn more about setting a passcode, see [Adding the Testing Account](#add-the-testing-account) section.

 ### Add the Testing Account
 1. On the device, go to **Settings** and then click **Sign in to your iPhone**.
 Sign in using your Apple sandbox tester account.